 What should you do instead of using AdSense ads on your business website?

-For a business website or a personal blog, you should be focused on building your brand, creating useful products and offering services to your target audience.
+For a business website or a personal blog, you should be focused on building your brand, creating amazing content, a range of useful products and offering services to your target audience.

-Converting more of your visitors into loyal subscribers, because they’re the ones going to be your customers later on down the line, over and over again in many cases.
+Converting visitors into subscribers should be a top priority, because they’re the ones who are going to be your customers later down the line, over and over again in many cases.

-Those many visitors you lost through an AdSense click?
-They’re never coming back…
+Those many visitors you lost, or could potentially lose, through an AdSense click?
+They’re never going to come back, right?

-So if you’re thinking of using AdSense on your personal blog or small business website, please, please, please think very carefully about it before doing this.
+So if you’re thinking of using AdSense on your personal brand or small business website, please, please, please think very carefully about it before doing it.

 Your turn to have your say

-- Do you think Google AdSense should be placed on a small business website or personal brand blog?
+- Do you think Google AdSense should be placed on a personal brand or small business website?